Traffic Manager Frequently Asked Questions (FAQ)

 Yes.
 To learn how to create an alias record for your domain name apex to reference an Azure Traffic Manager profile, see Configure an alias record to support apex domain names with Traffic Manager.

 Does Traffic Manager consider the client subnet address when handling DNS queries?

-Specifically, RFC 7871 – Client Subnet in DNS Queries that provides an Extension Mechanism for DNS (EDNS0) which can pass on the client subnet address from resolvers that support it to DNS servers is currently not supported in Traffic Manager.
-You can register your support for this feature request through our community feedback site.
+Specifically, RFC 7871 – Client Subnet in DNS Queries that provides an Extension Mechanism for DNS (EDNS0) which can pass on the client subnet address from resolvers that support it.

 What is DNS TTL and how does it impact my users?

 When a DNS query lands on Traffic Manager, it sets a value in the response called time-to-live (TTL).
 This value, whose unit is in seconds, indicates to DNS resolvers downstream on how long to cache this response.
 While DNS resolvers are not guaranteed to cache this result, caching it enables them to respond to any subsequent queries off the cache instead of going to Traffic Manager DNS servers.
 This impacts the responses as follows:

 - a higher TTL reduces the number of queries that land on the Traffic Manager DNS servers, which can reduce the cost for a customer since number of queries served is a billable usage.

 - a higher TTL can potentially reduce the time it takes to do a DNS lookup.

 - a higher TTL also means that your data does not reflect the latest health information that Traffic Manager has obtained through its probing agents.

 How high or low can I set the TTL for Traffic Manager responses?